-Table 4 summarizes the MOP strategies and feature test sets we used in our experiments.
+Table 4 summarizes the MOP strategies and feature test sets used in the experiments.
 The two feature sets use at least one feature test from each of the colour, shape, and smoothness categories.
 Not all MOP strategies were run with all feature test sets, since it was clear during early runs that pure Pareto consistently produced poor results.

-The strongly-typed lilGP 1.1 system is used 19).
-LilGP is a C-based system, which implements tree-based genetic programming 8).
+The strongly-typed lilGP 1.1 system is used 22).
+LilGP is a C-based system, which implements tree-based genetic programming 9).
 Table 5 lists the common parameters used in all the experiments.
-The GP parameters are standard in the literature; see 8) for details.
-A total of five rank 1 solutions were randomly extracted per run, which the user can then select from.
+The GP parameters are standard in the literature; see 9) for details.
+A total of five rank 1 solutions were extracted per run, which the user can then select from.
+These represent random rank 1 solutions for the pure Pareto runs, and the most diverse rank 1 solutions for the Pareto with diversity runs.
 Although the actual rank 1 set is often in the 100's, the generation of five solutions is adequate to show the relative diversity of the population.
 The image parameters are particular to the image processing done during the feature tests described in Section 2.3.